Skip to main content

 About

-First Class Escape 2: Head in the Clouds is a single player and multiplayer casual puzzle game.
+First Class Escape 2: Head in the Clouds is a single player and multiplayer casual puzzle game with a mystery theme.
 It was developed by 0 Deer Soft and was released on February 8, 2022.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 Skip User Reviews

-• The lack of an inventory system forces players to carry one item at a time, making some puzzles unnecessarily cumbersome.
+• Lack of an inventory system forces players to carry only one item at a time, causing tedious backtracking and slowing gameplay.

 • grinding